 3. Continuity: unfortunately 80/90% of players quit/stop playing at 17/18 because of: money, studies, work, companionship, and lack of vision.
 I read somewhere “80% of success is showing up”!

 The only way to get what you want out of TT is to have all three tools mentioned and they need to be combined.
-Then and only then will you have a real chance in getting what you want out of table tennis.
-That means if you have true desire then go and find the three mentioned and utilise the opportunity.
+Then and only then will you have a real chance of getting what you want out of table tennis.
+That means if you have the true desire then go and find the three mentioned and utilise the opportunity.

 Remember there’s only 1 World Champion every 2 years out of millions who compete, so having that dream is great and don’t let anyone tell you any different.
 But do not be disappointed if you do not get that dream, instead look at all the other achievements you’ve made while heading towards that goal/dream.